 How can CEOP help me and the child concerned?

-We are here to help and give you advice, and you can make a report directly to us if something has happened to your child online which has made either you or your child feel unsafe, scared or worried.
+We are here to help and give you advice, and you can make a report directly to us if you are worried about online sexual abuse or something has happened to a child online which has made either you or the child feel unsafe, scared or worried.
 This might be from someone they know in real life, or someone they have only ever met online.

-For further information and advice, the CEOP Thinkuknow education programme provides resources, training and support for professionals who work directly with children and young people to help them keep themselves safe online and from sexual abuse and exploitation.
+For further information and advice, the CEOP Education programme provides resources, training and support for professionals who work directly with children and young people to help them keep themselves safe online and from sexual abuse and exploitation.

 What can I expect from CEOP Child Protection Advisors?